The Short Version

 The bottom line is your pet's carrier has to slide under the seat in front of you, just like your carry-on bag.
 This isn't some suggestion; it's a safety rule that airlines don't mess around with.
 Think of it as their way of making sure your pet doesn't become a projectile if things get bumpy.

-I learned this the hard way when my chihuahua, Peanut, almost didn't make it onto a flight because her carrier was a hair too fat to slide under the seat.
+A carrier even a hair too tall won't slide under the seat, and airlines will turn it away at the gate.
 Congratulations, airline staff, for spotting my rookie mistake.
 It's not about a fancy "official certification" either; it's just about fitting the space. airline pet carrier size requirements.
 A compliant carrier is the whole package, not just a box with a label.

 Proper ventilation, a leak-proof bottom, and secure zippers are just as crucial as the dimensions.
 Your pet needs to stand, turn, and lie down comfortably, which means no cramming them into a shoebox. airline approved pet carriers.